 Other elements that play a part in transmission performance include your radiator and transmission cooler.
 Respectively, these components work to cool your transmission and regulate fluid distribution, so it’s important that you can depend on them, especially when the warmer months are approaching.

 You’ve probably heard it before: there’s no strategy like preventative car care.
 There’s a lot of truth to this statement, so make sure you stick to a schedule with your vehicle – especially when driving in the Southwest.
 Keep the following tips in mind for your car or truck:

 - Fluid Flush: Replacing fluids is key to maintaining reliable performance from your automobile.
 Intervals vary by auto manufacturer, but most passenger vehicles should have a transmission flush performed once every 30,000 – 50,000 miles.

 - Service and Repairs: If you suspect that problems already exist, or if it’s been a long time since your transmission has been serviced, consider a professional inspection.
 When issues are identified early on, they’re often much easier and less costly to repair.

-You can’t always control the conditions you drive in, but you can take steps to protect your car or truck from the extreme Southwestern heat.
+You can’t always control the conditions you drive in, but you can take steps to protect your car or truck from Phoenix’s extreme heat.